40K+ Happy Customers ยท 30-Day Returns ยท Free Shipping

 The Journal

 How Long Does Gold Plated Jewelry Last?
-(The Honest Answer)
+(Months to Years, Explained)

 Close-up of 18K gold plated heart initial necklace on white marble, showing gold finish and warm tone